madhobi/Language-Processing-with-Python/README.md

 # Language-Processing-with-Python
 This is a sentiment analysis work using keras and python.
+I'll train machine learning models to classify IMDB moview reviews into positive or negative category.

+#### Dataset
-The dataset contains IMBD movie reviews and is publicly available to download from this link:  http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz.
-I'll train machine learning models to classify the reviews into positive or negative category.
+The dataset contains IMBD movie reviews and is available to download from this link:  http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz

+It contains 50,000 movie reviews with equal number of instances for the positive and negative labels.

 #### Preparing text data
 In a typical workflow, text data processing requires the following steps: